a-keyter/WebsiteThemeGenerator/README.md

 As a user I can read a markdown file which detail the user stories for this project so that I understand what the project seeks to achieve.

-As a user I can click a button that generates a random set of 'theme' keywords so that I have a clear instruction of what I should make a new website about.
+As a user I can click a button that generates a random set of 'theme' keywords, HTML Tags and CSS properties so that I have a clear instruction of what I should make a new website about.

-As a user I can click a second button that suggests HTML Tags and CSS properties which should be included in the website.

 As a user I can copy and paste an automatically generated designed brief based on the generated constraints to LinkedIn so that I can document the skills I am practicing.